Please welcome my guest author today, Chitra Soundar of Pattan’s Pumpkin.

 Grandma and the Great Gourd: A Bengali Folktale by Chitra Banerjee Divakaruni, illustrated by Susy Pilgrim Waters

-This is one of my absolute favourite because it brings to life a village in Bengal and evokes the thrill with the rhythm of the narration.
+This is one of my absolute favorites because it brings to life a village in Bengal and evokes the thrill with the rhythm of the narration.
 It’s also a classic trickster tale that many Indian folktales are famous for. [picture book, ages 3 and up]

 Ganesha’s Sweet Tooth by Sanjay Patel and Emily Haynes